The details of Lipman Karas’ commitment to protecting the privacy of its clients, contacts and staff are set out below.

 - Financial information, including for billing purposes;

-- Information about a data subject’s interests in areas of legal practice or events; and
+- Information about the data subject’s interests in areas of legal practice or events; and

 - Records of meetings and events attended at Lipman Karas.

-Purposes of Collecting, Processing and Retaining Personal Data
+Purposes of Collecting, Holding, Using, Processing and Disclosing Personal Information

 - To enter into agreements for the provision of legal services with our clients and to deliver these services;

-- To manage, account for and improve our service to clients;
+- To manage, account for and improve our service to our clients;

 - To ensure the physical security of Lipman Karas’ systems, staff and premises (including the use of CCTV equipment and access passes);